tedneward/Worldspine-DnD5e/Races/Elves/Wood.md

   npc.speed['walking'] = 35

-  npc.append(Feature("Mask of the Wild", "You can attempt to hide even when you are only lightly obscured by foliage, heavy rain, falling snow, mist, and other natural phenomena.") )
+  npc.append(Feature("Mask of the Wild", "You can attempt to Hide even when you are only lightly obscured by foliage, heavy rain, falling snow, mist, and other natural phenomena.") )
 ```